iamtango/React-Learning/README.md

 - we need to add the provider aswell and pass the store as prop

 <p><img  width="900" height="400" src="Context_Vs_Redux.jpg"></p>

+#### Context API prompts a re-render on each update of the state and re-renders all components regardless.
+Redux however, only re-renders the updated components.

 ### useNavigate is hook provided by the react router dom which help to navigate through the URL